mendersoftware/mender-docs/02.Overview/02.Device-Support/docs.md

 environment into the root filesystem.

-### Mender client application installation
+### Mender Client application installation

-The Mender client application is a standard Linux executable installed into the root filesystem.
-If your design uses [managed mode](../../02.Overview/01.Introduction/docs.md#client-modes-of-operation), you also need to ensure that the Mender client is running as a system service.
+The Mender Client application is a standard Linux executable installed into the root filesystem.
+If your design uses [managed mode](../../02.Overview/01.Introduction/docs.md#client-modes-of-operation), you also need to ensure that the Mender Client is running as a system service.

-### Mender client configuration files
+### Mender Client configuration files

 Install the [Mender configuration files](../../03.Client-installation/07.Configuration/docs.md) into your root filesystem.
-These are standard text files containing JSON code that defines parameters for the Mender client, such as polling intervals.
+These are standard text files containing JSON code that defines parameters for the Mender Client, such as polling intervals.

 ### Installation of Update Modules